hanke0/python-ctools/CHANGLOG.rst

 0.0.4
 =====
-* Improve strhash.
+**Improve**
-    Decrease strhash collisions, but note that we will get different hash value in this version compare with old version. collisions, but note that we will get different hash value in this version compare with old version.
+* Decrease strhash collisions, but note that we will get different hash value in this version compare with old version.

 0.0.3
 =====